Last updated: March 2026

 Mention if the issue involves a main sewer line (typically more expensive)

-Plumber demand is high and growing — the Bureau of Labor Statistics projects 15% growth in plumber jobs through 2032.
+Plumber demand is high and growing.
+The Bureau of Labor Statistics projects 15% growth in plumber jobs through 2032.
 This high demand means wait times for non-emergency work can be 1-2 weeks.
 Licensed plumbers are required in most jurisdictions for any work beyond basic fixture replacement.
 DIY plumbing mistakes can cause thousands in water damage, so the $200-$400 for a professional fix is often good insurance.
 The biggest plumbing expenses (repipes, sewer lines, water heaters) can often be financed through the plumbing company at 0% interest for 12-24 months.

 Most plumbers charge $75-$130/hour, with a minimum service call fee of $50-$150.
 However, most residential jobs are quoted at a flat rate rather than hourly.
 A typical service call for a common repair (leaky faucet, clogged drain) runs $150-$400 total.